Internal Audit Services

 Generally, an internal audit involves the following activities:

-- The Internal auditor will establish and communicate the scope and objectives of the audit to appropriate members of management.
+- The Internal auditor will establish and communicate the audit's scope and objectives to appropriate management members.

 - The internal auditor must describe the basic risks in the business activities that are within the scope of the audit that is to be conducted.